DigitalGrinnell/Transform_InqScribe_to_IOH/README.md

         Maggie: Where you live.
         Jenny: My name is Jenny

-    > If there are no errors, the format changes are written directly into the selected **IOH_** file.
+    > If there are no errors, the format changes are written directly into the selected **IOH-** file.
 This file should be suitable for ingest into IOH with formatted speaker names.

 ## Transcript XML Format